zdravkodanailov7/raycasting/intro.md

 }
 ```

 After getting the texture we have to get the colour.
 To get this, we will be sure to keep the values inside the range of the texture using mod operator and we will multiply the values by the texture size, to repeat by the correct size of the tile in the map.
-Again we have to remember the `Math.floor()` to cast the values to integer before getting the colour and to finish the Floorcasting, we just need to draw the colour into the projection by the x coordinate got from argument and the y coordinate for deom the for iterator
+Again we have to remember the `Math.floor()` to cast the values to integer before getting the colour and to finish the Floorcasting, we just need to draw the colour into the projection by the x coordinate got from argument and the y coordinate from the for iterator

 Note: remember that the texture colour array is not a matrix, so we need to calculate the coordinates position first using: `x + y * width`